-Your job as the FSO is to verify and validate that your facility security program is properly protecting classified material and information.
-To do this, simply review the self-inspection questions against the appropriate documentation (including the classified information) and the people (including their actions) involved in the facility's industrial security program.
-This is where the self-inspection check list comes in handy.
+The self-inspection process includes gathering information about each of the inspection elements that apply to your company's classified involvement.
+Your job as the FSO is to verify and validate that your facility security program is in compliance with applicable NISPOM requirements and that all classified information entrusted to your company is adequately protected.
+To do this, simply review the self-inspection questions against the appropriate documentation (including your classified information) and the people (including their actions) involved in the facility's industrial security program.
+This is where the self-inspection checklist comes in handy.
 It not only provides you with the NISPOM requirements, but organizes them into elements of common security concern.
 These elements should not be viewed independently during your self-inspection, but interdependently, as it will become obvious to you that they frequently interrelate.